On the embeddings of selfadjoint operator spaces: Positive generation

-We give two examples of non-separating selfadjoint operator spaces, that generate a unital C*-algebra, but attain positive functionals that have not positive extensions.
+We give two examples of non-separating selfadjoint operator spaces, that generate a unital C*-algebra, but attain positive functionals that do not admit positive extensions.
 In Example \ref{E:tables} we show that the conditions of approximate positive generation of $E$, unitality of $\ca(E)$, and the inclusion $E \subseteq \ca(E)$ being an embedding are independent.

 \begin{example} Let $\bT$ be the unit circle and consider the selfadjoint operator space